MyWheels/frontend-challenge/README.md

 Ensure you have configured your Vercel project settings properly before deploying.
 For detailed instructions on setting up Vercel deployment, refer to the official [Vercel documentation](https://vercel.com/docs).

+## Demo

+You can explore a live demo of the application [here](https://mywheels-frontend-challenge.vercel.app/).
+Please note that due to CORS restrictions on the API used for this challenge, some features may not be fully operational.

 ## Assignment

 Create a small application that displays a list of resources (cars) that are provided by the API.
 Use the `useApi` method provided in `src/api.js` to fetch the JSON containing the resources.